Will there be a season 2 of Bridgerton on Netflix? Here's everything we know

 Has Bridgerton season 2 been confirmed?

-Sadly, there’s no official news to share just yet.
-Before the first season went live on 25th December, a Netflix spokesperson told RadioTimes.com that a second season had not yet been confirmed.
+Before the first season went live on 25th December, a Netflix spokesperson told RadioTimes.com that a second season had not yet been officially confirmed.

 Will there be a second season of Bridgerton?